-We've parsed through the lineups and cut through the noise to bring you a monthly roundup of the best live shows in Fort Worth.
+We've banded together (no pun intended) to bring you a monthly roundup of live shows in Fort Worth.